ColinGilbert/polyvox/documentation/Lighting.rst

 ------------------------------------
 When working with smooth voxel terrain meshes, PolyVox provides vertex normals as part of the extracted surface mesh.
 A common approach for computing these normals would be to compute normals for each face in the mesh, and then compute the vertex normals as a weighted average of the normals of the faces which share it.
 Actually this is not the approach used by PolyVox, as PolyVox instead computes the vertex normals directly from the underlying volume data.

 More specifically, PolyVox is able to compute the *gradient* of the volume data at any given point using well established image processing methods.
 The normalised gradient value is used as the vertex normal and in general it is smoother than the value computed by averaging neighbouring faces.
-Actually there are two approaches to this gradient computation known as *Central Differencing* and *Sobel Filter*.
-The central differencing approach is generally recommended but the Sobel filter can be used to obtain slightly smoother results but with lower performance.
-See the MarchingCubesSurfaceExtractor documentation for details on how to select between these (check this exists...).

 Normal Calculation for Cubic Meshes
 -----------------------------------